-A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
-Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
-Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
-They should be encouraged to understand how key foundational knowledge and concepts can be used to explain what is occurring, predict how things will behave, and analyse causes.
-This foundational understanding should be consolidated through their appreciation of the specific applications of science in society and the economy.
+Children are naturally curious.
+In line with the National Curriculum and following the Kent Scheme of Work for Primary Science, we believe a high-quality science education will provide the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
+Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science not only for their success in primary school, but a foundation for Secondary school and beyond.
+Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognize the power of rational explanation and foster their sense of excitement and curiosity about natural phenomena, understand how science can be used to explain what is occurring, predict how things will behave, analyze causes and become life long learners.